ii/coredns/plugin/forward/README.md

 ## Bugs

-The TLS config is global for the whole forwarding proxy if you need a different `tls-name` for different upstreams you're out of luck.
+The TLS config is global for the whole forwarding proxy if you need a different `tls_serveraame` for different upstreams you're out of luck.

 ## Also See